Ray Gosling: False confession

 On Inside Out on 15 February 2010, Gosling said he had used a pillow to suffocate a former lover.
 Gosling said that the "young chap" was dying from AIDS and in "terrible, terrible pain", and did not say whether this had been agreed beforehand.
 He described how he said to the doctor: "Leave me, just for a bit."
 When the doctor had gone: "I picked up the pillow and smothered him until he was dead.
 The doctor came back and I said: 'He's gone.'
 Nothing more was ever said."
 On 16 February, The Daily Telegraph reported that officers from the Nottinghamshire Constabulary were to investigate.
 He was arrested on suspicion of murder on 17 February 2010, and released on police bail the following day without being charged.

 Gosling was found to have fabricated the claim and had not been in the UK at the time of the death.
-On 20 August 2010, the Crown Prosecution Service announced that Ray Gosling would be prosecuted because he had "...caused wasteful employment of the police by knowingly making ... a false report tending to show that an offence had been committed".
+On 20 August 2010, the Crown Prosecution Service announced that Gosling would be prosecuted because he had "caused wasteful employment of the police by knowingly making [...] a false report tending to show that an offence had been committed".
 On 14 September 2010, he was given a 90-day suspended sentence at Nottingham Magistrates' Court.